September 07, 2021

 Foam Roll Exercises For Triceps & Biceps

 Both of these upper arm muscles are attached to the elbow and shoulder so having tight triceps or biceps could eventually lead to pain in those joints.
-The triceps have three heads; lateral, medial and long heads that in total make up roughly 60% of the muscle mass of the upper arm.
+The triceps have three heads; lateral, medial and long head that in total make up roughly 60% of the muscle mass of the upper arm.
 The largest of the triceps muscles is the long head which stretches from the shoulder blade to the elbow.
 The triceps are used to extend the arm at the elbow and are involved in pushing and overhead movements as well.
 Tight triceps can result in limited mobility at the shoulder and the elbow.

 Note: You can use your other hand to press down for extra pressure if needed.

-The biceps are comprised of two muscles; the biceps brachii and the brachialis.
+The biceps are comprised of two muscles; the biceps brachii (short head and long head) and the brachialis.
 These muscles on the front of the upper arm are responsible for flexion at the elbow.
 The biceps are recruited in pulling movements but are also used to help rotate the forearm.
 Tight biceps can lead to shoulder or elbow pain same as the triceps but can also radiate down to the forearms.
 It’s important to keep the biceps loose so that it doesn’t throw other muscles out of alignment or cause you pain when picking object up or pulling weights.

 Note: You can use your other hand to press down for extra pressure if needed.